- This post contains affiliate links. Read more here.

 I’ve used collapsible crates when adopting rescue cats that had been traumatized and needed a safe space while getting used to our household.
 Now we always keep one handy in case of a cat emergency.
 Fortunately, most cat cages can be taken apart or folded up so they can be stored in a closet, garage, or outdoor shed.

-Cages are quite a bit more spacious than carriers, and often include beds, boxes, and perches.
-According to the Association of Shelter Veterinarians, vertical space is even more important than horizontal space for cats: “… cats show a preference for spending more time on raised surfaces and high structures than on the floor.”
-You’ll need room in there for food and water and, at a good distance from the feeding area, a litter box.
+Cages are quite a bit more spacious than carriers and often include beds, boxes, and perches.
+According to the Association of Shelter Veterinarians, vertical space is even more important than horizontal space for cats, who tend to prefer raised perches to a spot on the ground.
+You’ll need room in there for food and water and (at a good distance from the feeding area) a litter box.

 A cat enclosure should provide some alone space away from other kitties, with plenty of room for your cat to stand up, turn around, sit, and lie down.
-And unless your cat is on vet-ordered rest, their time in the cage should be limited—cats need time to explore.
+Unless your cat is on vet-ordered rest, their time in the cage should be limited—cats need time to explore.

 With all that in mind, we’ve found some good cages for home use that check these boxes—read on for our picks.